mhonaker/portfolio/README.md

     Contains an implementation of the Needleman-Wunsch algorithm, and demonstrations of both local and global sequence alignments.

 * **twitter_analysis.py**
     This file contains the code used for a project whereupon I comleted a light analysis of some Twitter data scraped from the live feed using the Twitter API.
-The assocoated twittersteam.py was *not* written by me.
+The associated twittersteam.py was *not* written by me.

 * **MapReduceAnswers.py**
     Located hereis the python code used to complete a small project using the MapReduce framework.
 This was run on top of the associated MapReduce.py, which was also *not* written by me.